scarpino/giving-talks/Thoughts on [scientific] talks.md

 ##Thoughts on [scientific] talks
+Samuel V. Scarpino

 As a part of the Santa Fe Institute's Research Experience for Undergraduates program, I prepared a short lecture on giving scientific talks.
 Personally, I think there is too much dogma and too little science when comes to giving good presentations.
 However, I also know that we all sit through FAR too many terrible talks.
 Luckily, some people do consistently give great presentations [ht].
+I also benefited immensely from two workshops with LeeAundra Keany.
 What follows are my thoughts on what they often do, which others often don't.
 I'd love to hear your feedback.

 ###High-level
 1. Never go over time.